 Soraya Boudia is a historian of science and Professor of Science, Technology and Society at University of Paris.

-Kyoko Sato is Associate Director of the Program in Science, Technology, and Society at Stanford University.
+Kyoko Sato is a sociologist and science and technology studies scholar, and Associate Director of the Program in Science, Technology, and Society at Standford University.